* Sources say UK, France propose broad state voting cap

 * UK deadline for deal expires on Wednesday

-PARIS/LONDON, Oct 9 (Reuters) - An Anglo-French breakthrough over state shares in a merger between EADS and BAE Systems put Germany under pressure and made an extension of a deadline for negotiations more likely - but talks looked set to enter a new rocky patch in Berlin.
+PARIS/LONDON, Oct 9 (Reuters) - An Anglo-French breakthrough over state shares in a $45 billion arms merger between EADS and BAE Systems made an extension of a negotiating deadline more likely, but put the two nations on a potential collision course with Germany.

-With a 1600 GMT deadline on Wednesday fast approaching, both companies' boards were set to decide whether to keep their merger hopes alive by seeking a roughly two-week extension to complete their dramatic obstacle course to a deal.
+With a 1600 GMT deadline on Wednesday fast approaching, both companies' boards met to decide whether to keep their merger hopes alive by seeking a roughly two-week extension to complete their dramatic obstacle course towards a deal.

 The decision is a critical one for Tom Enders, the head of EADS and BAE counterpart Ian King, who have staked their companies' reputations on realising a decade-old plan for a global aerospace and defence giant based in Europe.